 The animal body consists of the some elementary tissues.
-These are epithelium or epithelial tissue or integumentary tissue, connective tissue or tissue of internal environment, muscular tissue and nervous tissue.
 The tissue which forms a limiting and lining membrane (epithelial membrane) and covers the free surface of an organ is known as epithelial tissue or epithelium.

 Characteristics of Epithelium

 - Presence of basement membrane on which the epithelial cells are set; In this case, basement membrane is a condensed connective tissue membrane which make the base for the epithelium and intervenes between epithelium and sub-epithelial loose connective tissue.

 - Presence of minimum amount of intracellular substance as the cells are closely packed together;

 - Cells are arranged either in single or in multiple layers;